kanishka-linux/vinanti/README.md

 ### Sample library using Vinanti

 A sample [tvdb-async](https://github.com/kanishka-linux/tvdb-async) library is also available.
-This library allows fetching of metadata about series in async manner as it is made available.
+This library allows fetching of tv series metadata from thetvdb.com in async manner as it is made available.

 ### Motivation for writing the library